Department of Philosophy

 Doctoral Students in the Department of Philosophy may apply for the MA at any time after they have completed the requirements.
 To do so, students should (1) contact the Department Administrator so that the proper paperwork is submitted verifying that all coursework requirements for the MA have been met; and (2) contact the office of the Dean of Students in order to gain access to the degree application screen in the My.UChicago portal.
 In filling out this application, students should set their expected graduation date to the date on which they anticipate receiving the PhD.

-Students in a PhD program at the University of Chicago in a department other than Philosophy who wish to receive a "secondary" MA in Philosophy must first apply for admission to the MA program in the Department of Philosophy.
+Students in a PhD program at the University of Chicago in a department other than Philosophy who wish to receive a "secondary" MA in Philosophy must first submit the required materials as noted below.
 No student can apply unless they have taken at least three Philosophy courses, and it is expected that students will apply soon after completing that number of courses.

 To initiate the application process, students should first read the University's requirements for a second MA, and then set up an appointment with Michael Beetley in the Office of the Dean of Students in the Division of Humanities who will direct them through the required paperwork and obtain: